CentralLabFacilities/CentralLabFacilities.github.io/joint-simon-effect.md

 ![jenkins_trigger](https://github.com/CentralLabFacilities/CentralLabFacilities.github.io/blob/master/images/trigger_job.png)

 Our toolchain will now install all required software components for you **automagically**.

 When it's done (this can take up to 10 minutes) all, except for two, jobs in your Jenkins instance should turn from grey (haven't been built yet) to blue (successfully installed).

-You only need to install the system **once**.
+NOTE: You only need to install the system **once**.

 There will be  **TWO** "grey" jobs: "runnable-remotelab-nao-physical-demo-master-runnable-toolkit-remotelab-nightly" and "runnable-remotelab-jsp-nao-calibration-master-runnable-toolkit-remotelab-nightly" (the latter is missing in the image below, don't worry...).

-These jobs will be used later on to actually calibrate the robot and **RUN** your experiment.
+These jobs will be used later on to a) actually calibrate the robot and b) **RUN** your experiment!

 How cool is that?